nwg-piotr/nwg-shell-config/README.md

 ![image](https://user-images.githubusercontent.com/20579136/179640976-22be9fb7-970f-4d4a-bae5-ab48fb495984.png)

-You may use either Jovan Lanik's [gtklock](https://github.com/jovanlanik/gtklock) or `swaylock` as the locker, and either local or Unsplash random images as the background.
+You may use either `gtklock` or `swaylock` as the locker, and either local or Unsplash random images as the background.
 Of course you may also opt-out, by unchecking the "Use these settings" box.

 Hint: use the nwg-lock command system-wide (well, wlroots only) to lock screen with the locker and background defined in this tab.

 **Safety**: for the media player buttons to work with gtklock, we use the `--no-input-inhibit` argument.
 If safety is more important to you than appearance, consider using swaylock.
+The playerctl window will display no buttons, however

 ## Desktop styles